J535D165/pyalex/README.md

 - [ ] [Autocomplete endpoint](https://docs.openalex.org/api/autocomplete-endpoint)
 - [x] N-grams

-We aim to cover the entire API and we are looking for help.
+We aim to cover the entire API, and we are looking for help.
 We are welcoming Pull Requests.

 ## Key features

-- **Pipe operations** - PyAlex can handle multiple operations in a seqence.
+- **Pipe operations** - PyAlex can handle multiple operations in a sequence.
 This allows the developer to write understandable queries.
 For examples, see [code snippets](#code-snippets).
 - **Plaintext abstracts** - OpenAlex [doesn't include plaintext abstracts](https://docs.openalex.org/about-the-data/work#abstract_inverted_index) due to legal constraints.
 PyAlex converts the inverted abstracts into [plaintext abstracts on the fly](#get-abstract).
 - **Permissive license** - OpenAlex data is CC0 licensed :raised_hands:.
 PyAlex is published under the MIT license.